luukasmakila/cri-resource-manager/demo/memtierd/Replicating-the-demo.md

 ## Prerequisites
 - Ubuntu system with a Swap
 - Python 3
-- NRI enabled on your container runtime
+- NRI enabled on your container runtime (Containerd/CRI-O)
 - Grafana dashboard ready to go
 - Grafana [infinity](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) data source plugin downloaded

 ## Installing the Memtierd grafana dashboard

-- Go to the "Data Sources" tab and apply the Infinity data source
+- Go to the "Data Sources" tab and apply the Infinity data source (needed to handle the showcase the json data)
 - Go to the "Dashboards" section on Grafana
 - Click "New" and then "Import"
 - Download the "memtierd-demo-grafana-dashboard.json" file and import it